MATT SPICER 1984-91 AND 2014-

 Coaching Qualifications & Achievements

-Eight of his athletes (Foster, Chaney, Molton, Pitts, Hale, Conibear, O. Merrett, Viner, A. Merrett, M. Page, S. Page, Menhennet & Whiteway) have qualified to compete at the English Schools.
+- As of 2021, thirteen of his athletes (Foster, Chaney, Molton, Pitts, Hale, Conibear, O. Merrett, Viner, A. Merrett, M. Page, S. Page, Menhennet & Whiteway) have qualified to compete at the English Schools.
 Three athletes of these athletes medalled.

 Training Session Requirements